suavy/loja-for-laravel/README.md

 ## Installation

-Install the package via composer:
+:one: Install the package via composer:

 ```bash
 composer require suavy/loja-for-laravel
 ```

 > Please, note that the package is made for [Backpack for Laravel](https://backpackforlaravel.com/) which is free for non-commercial use only.

-You need to follow the [Backpack for Laravel](https://backpackforlaravel.com/) installation first if you don't have it already in your project.
+:two: Follow the [Backpack for Laravel](https://backpackforlaravel.com/) installation first if you don't have it already in your project.
 If you are not familiar with Backpack, it's time to start!

-After having your backpack installation ready, it's time to do the *LOJA* installation.

-Start by publishing our files (that include config file, migrations and views)
+:three: Start by publishing our files (that include config file, migrations and views)

 ```bash
 php artisan vendor:publish --provider="Suavy\LojaForLaravel\LojaForLaravelServiceProvider"
 ```

-> :point_right: Please, before continuing, get a look at ``config/loja.php`` and fill it!
+> Please, before continuing, get a look at ``config/loja.php`` and fill it!
 Some configuration are required, so don't forget to do it

 Next, publish migrations and migrate.
 ```bash